Zheer-Hawre/Zheer-Hawre/README.md

 - 👋 Hi, I’m @Zheer-Hawre
 - 👀 I’m interested in Programming and Web Development
-- 🌱 I’m currently learning Reacct, React Native, and Pythin
+- 🌱 I’m currently learning Python, Linux, and scripting
-- 📫 How to reach me zheerhouston@gmail.com
+- 📫 How to reach me zheerhouston16@gmail.com

 <!---
 Zheer-Hawre/Zheer-Hawre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.